karmaniverous/npm-package-template-ts/README.md

 Also, type `@recommended` into the VSCode Extensions sidebar and install the recommended extensions!

-Make sure to change all repository & personal references in [`package.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/package.json) & [`typedoc.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/typedoc.json) to reflect your own info.
+Change all repository & personal references in [`package.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/package.json) & [`typedoc.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/typedoc.json) to reflect your own info.

 Before your first commit, be sure to reset your project's version number (e.g. to `0.0.0`) in `package.json`.